naubiomech/TeensyNanoExoCode/Documentation/README.md

 ### Adding New Sensors
 Details can be found in [Adding New Sensors](AddingNew/AddingNewSensors.md)

 ***
 ## Displays
-There are currently two different displays, the status LED and the sync LED, used to display information to people or other systems.
+There are currently two different options for displays, the status LED and the sync LED, used to display information to people or other systems.
+Currently we only use the Status LED, but we have developed and outlined the Sync LED for future research purposes.

 ### Status LED
 The status LED is simply and RGB LED that displays different light patterns to let you know what is happening with the system.
 Details on what the different patterns mean can be found in [StatusLed.h](/ExoCode/src/StatusLed.h) in the status_led_defs namespace.
 There is an instance of StatusLed in Exo which should be updated every run of exo using:
 ```
-// update status LED
+//Update status LED
 status_led.update(data->status);
 ```
 Where the status value is defined in the status_defs::messages namespace in [StatusDefs.h](/ExoCode/src/StatusDefs.h), and is set in other areas of the code depending on what the current state is.

 ### Sync LED
-The sync LED is used to synchronize the data recorded by the exoskeleton and other systems, primarily infrared based optical motion capture systems.
+The sync LED can be used to synchronize the data recorded by the exoskeleton and other systems, primarily infrared based optical motion capture systems.
-This the state of this LED must be included in the recorded data for this to work.
+The state of this LED must be included in the recorded data for this to work.

 Essentially, the LEDs nominal state is either on or off, selectable using the sync default pin on the PCB.
 When triggered it gives a long pulse, then gives short pulses till triggered again when it gives a long pulse again.